Financial risk management: Investment management

+avoiding or (strictly) limiting leverage; operational and counterparty risks are largely outsourced to clearing houses and protected by, e.g., SIPC insurance, prioritizing regulatory safety over complex hedging strategies.

+Pension funds are, as above, specifically concerned re any asset–liability mismatch, and will employ interest rate immunization or cashflow matching, respectively attempting to offset changes in liabilities with corresponding changes in asset value, or by matching cash outflows - i.e., financial obligations - with cash inflows and asset growth over a given time horizon; see dedicated portfolio.

 While portfolio risks are managed day-to-day by the fund manager, the Chief Risk Officer - often Chief Investment Officer - is responsible for overall risk.

 The Risk Function ("Group" at an IB, as above) thus monitors aggregate firm-level risks (exposure across funds, as well as, e.g., reputational risk) ensuring alignment with the firm's risk appetite and regulatory obligations; it will, relatedly, be involved in scenario generation - economic and geopolitical - and stress testing.

 This team also provides independent challenge and escalation if a fund breaches its Risk Budget (e.g. VaR, stress losses and sector concentration).

 The CRO typically signs off on stress testing, liquidity risk reviews, and model validation.

 Given the complexity of these analyses and techniques, Fund Managers - and Risk Analysts - typically rely on sophisticated software (as do banks, above).

-Widely used platforms are provided by BlackRock (Aladdin), Refinitiv (Eikon), Finastra, Murex, Numerix, MPI, Morningstar, MSCI (Barra) and SimCorp (Axioma).
+Widely used platforms are provided by BlackRock (Aladdin), Refinitiv (Eikon), Finastra, Murex, Numerix, MPI, Morningstar, MSCI (Barra), SimCorp (Axioma), SS&C Advent and State Street (Charles River).